SilenLoc/baselOne2024/slides/slides.md

 - if you prefer CLI
 - if you prefer raw text
-- if you want to run api tests local and CI
+- if you want to run api tests in local and CI

 ---
 Hurl is the wrong choice